dhhepting/cogito/README.md

 to think, to shake up.
 It was written as part of my doctoral work in Computer Science at Simon Fraser University.

+This software is based on:
+* django 1.8.5
+* python 3.5

+It expects that gnuplot is available at /usr/local/bin/gnuplot

 #### Dissertation title:
 A new paradigm for exploration in computer-aided visualization